Where stories begin

 Even today, the Red Fort continues it's role as a site for political and national ceremonies – every year on India’s Independence Day, the Prime Minister addresses the nation and hoists the flag from its red sandstone ramparts.

-Take one of our tours to India and discover the Red Fort, and learn how this vast monument to imperial power connects modern India to its past.
+Take one of our India tours and discover the Red Fort, and learn how this vast monument to imperial power connects modern India to its past.